top of page

 https://www.aic.gov.au/sites/default/files/2020-05/sr21_deaths_in_custody_in_australia_2017-18.pdf?utm_source=chatgpt.com

-CCC REPORT ON REVIEW OF WA POLICE MISCONDUCT INVESTIGATION - 2020 WA
+CCC REPORT ON REVIEW OF WA POLICE MISCONDUCT INVESTIGATION - 2020 WESTERN AUSTRALIA

 The Corruption and Crime Commission has today tabled in State Parliament a Report on oversight of a police investigation into an arrest for disorderly conduct following its monitoring and review of the way WA Police dealt with an allegation of misconduct by an officer.
 The Commission and the Commission's oversight body, the Office of the Parliamentary Inspector (PI), identified concerns with WA Police's investigation into this matter.
 WA Police reopened their file.
 However, it took over two years to finalise the investigation into Mr X's complaint.